 While Luigi trained in our neurofeedback center in New York, most parents choose to train their kids at home using a neurofeedback home kit.
 NeurOptimal® is easy to operate, and at-home training eliminates the commute.

 The NeurOptimal® equipment was designed to work as well at home as it does an office setting.
-The system is fully automated through a software called AutoNav.
+The system is fully automated through software called AutoNav.
 This technology is key to providing the same quality training at home as you would receive in an office.
 There is no need to shift protocols or monitor settings.
-The system works through a dynamical play between the software and the changing brain, so that accurate feedback is given to the brain about its maladaptive patterns.
+The system works through a dynamic play between the software and the changing brain, so that accurate feedback is given to the brain about its maladaptive patterns.

 The advanced design of neurofeedback makes it a first-rate home system.
 The brain already knows how to optimize itself, and simply needs the right feedback to see its bad habits.
 NeurOptimal® uses moment-to-moment data on brain activity to provide feedback via micro-interruptions in music.

 Tips for successful home training

 Parents are often concerned with the quality of neurofeedback when training at home.
 As we explained, NeurOptimal® is designed as a fully-automated system, so there is no need for a professional to be present during the training.
 Of course, there are some guidelines that will help you and your children gain the most from your brain training.

 Make a schedule.
 With how busy schedules are today, sometimes the only obstacle to success is making sure sessions are on the family calendar.
 We advise parents using neurofeedback at home to create a schedule and stick to it.
 We see the best results when clients train consistently.
 This means setting realistic expectations for how brain training fits into a child's schedule.
 It is best to look for 30 minute periods of downtime, when the child can sit down and focus on one activity, such as watching a movie or reading a book.